royce8636/RTUX/quickstart.md

 1. Convert each given models into TRT
     - `python3 prep/trt_convert.py -d dataset/<game name>/models/<game name>_<index>`
     - This has to be done for each index (e.g., 0, 1, 2, 3, 4) for each game (i.e., clashofclans, hillclimb, minecraft)

+### (C) VLCRtux Setup
+1. VLCRtux app has to be installed on the Android device being tested
+    - `adb install /VLCRtux/VLCRtux.apk`
+    - If app does not work or open due to different SDK level, please recompile the Android app after changing the compileSdk on `VLCRtux/app/build.gradle`

 ## Execution
 1. Calibrate the cameras